Graduate Internships Scheme

 Benefits of an internship

-- The chance to build up a network of useful contacts.
+- a chance to build up a network of useful contacts

-- An opportunity to broaden your career options through experiencing work in a sector not directly related to your degree.
+- experience in a sector that isn't directly related to your

 Applying for internships